2025-09-23

 Potholes, rusting hydrants, and cracked sidewalks often go unnoticed until they cause costly disruptions, dangerous accidents, or insurance claims.

-cams, CCTV, and drones, yet this data remains untapped as a source of real-time infrastructure intelligence.
+Meanwhile, billions of hours of video are captured every week by dash cams, CCTV, and drones, yet this data remains untapped as a source of real-time infrastructure intelligence.

 This week’s company turns everyday footage into a live, searchable 3D map of infrastructure, giving cities, communities, and organizations the visibility they need to monitor conditions and prevent failures.